tomislav5656/insurer-vue-js/README.md

 3. npm run-script serve

-4. open serving local host from web browser and you can see working project with live api and live database
+4. open serving local host from web browser and you can see working project with live api and live mongoDB